Mega Man Battle Network 6

 Battle Network 6 marks the end of the Battle Network series, as shown in the ending, although this wasn't initially the case; the developers stated the decision to end the series was only made part-way through development, and after several of the graphics were re-done.
 The international versions of the games also removed a significant amount of content, primarily due to Konami not localizing Shin Bokura no Taiyō: Sabata's Counterattack for Western territories.

 Like with the previous few games, Mega Man Battle Network 6 received a generally tepid reception from critics, who near-universally highlighted lack of improvements from previous installments in terms of graphics and gameplay, although some praised its story.
 Despite being considered the end of the series, one last game, Rockman.EXE: Legend of Network, released in 2006 in Japan for mobile phones.
+It was re-released for the Wii U's Virtual Console in 2015, and as part of the Mega Man Battle Network Legacy Collection compilation in 2023.
 A successor to the Battle Network series, titled Mega Man Star Force, also released in 2006 for the Nintendo DS.